SamNiechcial/CV/README.md

 #### Makers Academy (March to June 2018)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- Graduated 8th of June 2018

+I'm curious and passionate about computing in general and code in particular.
+I enjoy the challenge of writing Kata solutions on code wars, and as well as attending Makers, I've taken it upon myself to attend meet-ups (to engage with the welcoming coding community) and hackathons (to learn and contribute to open source projects).
+The next one I will be attending is the NHS hackathon at the end of June, which promises to be a great combination of worthwhile work, with interesting code, from a background in which I have some experience.
+I want to present our final project prescription blockchain there, as I feel it really has the capacity to make a difference.

-At Makers, we are trained to be language agnostic developers, with a strong foundation in the principles of OO design, so I will be quick to pick up syntax and follow style guides in new languages at any job I take up.
+At Makers, we are trained to be independent, language agnostic developers with a strong foundation in the principles of Object-Oriented design.
+This approach has given me a strong Google game.
+I understand the importance of referring frequently to the documentation, I'm aware of other resources (like stack overflow), and I know how to escalate my process accordingly when I'm blocked.
+As a result, I'm competent building test-driven full stack applications in Ruby (standalone or with Rails, tested with RSpec) or Javascript (with Node & Express, tested with Jasmine).
+I will be quick to pick up syntax in new languages at any job I take up, and I won't prove an unnecessary drain on resources while doing so.

 I'm fully up to date with modern web development best practice.
-All the projects I've written or contributed to writing have been created using a strict test first approach, and I follow good practice in git workflow, agile methodology (with regular stand-ups and two day sprints) and continuous feedback.
+All the projects I've written or contributed to writing have been created using a strict test first approach.
+I follow good practice in git workflow, as my bank tech test above demonstrates.
+I have a tendency toward perfectionism, which I consciously mediate due to the constant time pressure in the development environment, but one thing that it definitely drives me towards is writing clean, DRY, readable code.

+I'm a great collaborator, and I love to work in pairs or in teams.
+I spent an entire week fairly early on in the course at Makers teaching the same first half of the week's challenges to four separate daily pair partners, because I am of the opinion that the best way to tell if you really know something is if you can teach it well!

+When I was working in teams, I really enjoyed the whole process of collaborating with and organising the team, and enforced good management of the full agile workflow, with two day sprint plans, daily stand-ups and retros and regular mini-retro/knowledge shares for continuous feedback.
+I took it upon myself to keep a well maintained Kanban board, with metrics to improve our time on task estimations, and encouraged my team members to consistently break down big goals into smaller, more manageable tasks.

 #### Lambeth College (September 2010 to July 2011)